rgoshen/notes/langauges/frontend/javascript/javascript.vanilla.basics.fundamentals-part-1.md

   message = 'Hello!';
 ```

-The above is not recommended though due to harder readibility, best to keep each declaration to its own link.dendron.so
+The above is not recommended though due to harder readability, best to keep each declaration to its own line

 ```javascript
 let user = 'John';